MontgomeryLab/RNA-integrate/Markdown_Pipeline/README.md

 The parameters YAML file contains the details of the experimental configuration, including a number of plot customization options.
 The demo params.yml file can be seen here.
 The following parameters are read from the YAML file during the pipeline's execution:

 - experiment_id: a short string with no spaces or special characters that distinguishes a particular experimental run.
 The experiment id will be included in the names of the output directory and saved files.
 - software_method: the tabulation software used to produce counts files or a counts matrix.
-Options include Counts Matrix (FeatureCounts), tiny RNA (developed by the Montgomery Lab - https://github.com/MontgomeryLab/tinyRNA), rsem, HTSeq, Salmon, Kallisto.
+Options include "counts_matrix" (FeatureCounts), "tiny_rna" (developed by the Montgomery Lab - https://github.com/MontgomeryLab/tinyRNA), "rsem", "htseq", "salmon", "kallisto".
 - counts_matrix: a string describing the file path for the counts matrix or the tiny RNA matrix, if applicable.
 - metadata: a string describing the file path for the [Metadata CSV](#metadata-csv).
-- gene_table_method: options include "Full Table", "Common Names Only", "Gene Class Only", and "No Table". see [Gene Table](#gene-table).
+- gene_table_method: options include "full_table", "common_names_only", "gene_class_only", and "no_table". see [Gene Table](#gene-table).
 - gene_table: a string describing the file path for the gene table, if applicable.
 - generate_results_tables: TRUE or FALSE logical value describing whether [Results Tables](#results-tables) should be rendered and saved.
 - generate_pca: TRUE or FALSE logical value describing whether the [PCA Plot](#pca-plot) should be rendered and saved.